amyplambeck-zz/livestock_manure/README.md

 Emissions factors are the multiplier associated with each head of livestock (each animal).
 Emissions factors for each waste management system have been sourced from the Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2018 from the EPA.
 *(Specifically, Annexes to the Inventory of U.S. GHG Emissions and Sinks, Annex 3.11,  Table A-185 and 186, https://www.epa.gov/sites/production/files/2020-04/documents/us-ghg-inventory-2020-annexes.pdf)*

+Farm level data on manure management were provided by the Minnesota Pollution Control Agency (MPCA).

 # Walkthrough
 The .rmd is annotated, but additional information may be helpful.